Our Five-Day Climbing Itinerary:

 - Day 4 – Tocllaraju summit (6034m) and return to Base Camp

 - Day 5 – walk out to Collon and drive back to Huaraz (3052)

 Back in Huaraz after our Santa Cruz trek and climb of Nevado Pisco, we had a day to relax and get ready for the next chapter in our Peruvian Andes adventure!
 My climbing partner and I were heading to the Ishinca Valley with a couple of new objectives –

 - Tocllaraju (6034m.)

-Take a look at the list below for the Top 10 peaks in North America.
+Look at the list below for the Top 10 peaks in North America.
 Our two Cordillera Blanca peaks would not be out of place!
-The amazing thing is that they are only two moderate peaks of the eighty 5000+m that the Cordillera Blanca has for keen mountaineers.
+The thing to note is that they are only two moderate peaks of the eighty 5000+m that the Cordillera Blanca has for keen mountaineers.
 Tocllaraju ranks 17th highest peak in the Cordillera.

 The two Cesars – El Guia (y et jefe) Cesar Vargas and Cesar El Cuchinero – were in charge of the trip.
 They had done an A+ job on our just-finished ten-day Santa Cruz Trek and Pisco climb.
 This post has the details –

 Santa Cruz Trek & Pisco Climb In the Peruvian Andes